I enjoy pet fish and have kept a variety of smaller and larger species. I am particularly fond of cichlids.

 First of all, the tank must be large enough.
-A 55-gallon will only just cut it, and many would say that even that is not large enough, that a 90-gallon is needed.
+A 55-gallon will only just cut it, and many would say that's still not large enough and a 90-gallon is needed.
 Space is important to fish, and being crowded only increases aggression amongst already aggressive cichlids.

 2. Ensure the Tank Has Abundant Hiding Places

 If you are going to keep aggressive cichlids together, make sure that they have plenty of room.
 Make sure, too, that there are hiding places for both fish.
-If you have more cichlids in the tank, ensure that they too have hiding places.
+If you have more cichlids in the tank, ensure that they have hiding places as well.
 Cichlids like to be able to hide, so rock caves and other places to hide are an absolute must.

 3. Keep the Sizes of Your Fish in Mind

 If you design your tank carefully, you can provide spaces for smaller fish to retreat when they are threatened by larger fish.
 As a rule of thumb, you should never put fish small enough to fit in an Oscar's mouth in the same tank as an Oscar if you are not prepared to lose them.
 And when I say lose them, I mean see them killed by the Oscar.

 Oscar fish are carnivorous, and whilst they are happy to eat pellets, which is their recommended diet, they will eat smaller fish if the smaller fish hangs around long enough to be eaten.
 Some red tail sharks can live with Oscars, because they tend to be zippy, predator-aware fish who do well in amongst larger, more aggressive fish—but one day they may be cornered and consumed, so if you are particularly attached to them, remove them from the tank.